GMOD/react-msaview/README.md

 - Vertical virtualized scrolling of phylogenetic tree
-- Vertical and horizontal virtualized scrolling of multiple sequence alignment as a newick tree embedded in stockholm metadata
+- Vertical and horizontal virtualized scrolling of multiple sequence alignment
 - View metadata about alignment from MSA headers (e.g. stockholm)
-- Collapse subtrees with click action on branches
-- The collapse subtree action hides gaps that were introduced by that subtree in the rest of the alignment
+- Collapse subtrees with click action on branches which also hides gaps that were introduced by that subtree in the rest of the alignment
 - Allows "zooming out" by setting tiny rowHeight/colWidth settings
 - Allows changing color schemes, with jalview, clustal, and other color schemes
 - Allows toggling the branch length rendering for the phylogenetic tree